BillClinton/CodeIgniter-Sencha-Proxy/README.md

 ## Features
 - Sends data to CodeIgniter controllers in POST so CodeIgniter form validation library can be used
-- Reads CodeIgniter error pages for desriptive error pop-ups rather than JSON decoding errors
+- Reads CodeIgniter error pages for descriptive error pop-ups rather than JSON decoding errors
 - Catches JSON decoding exceptions
 - Builds CodeIgniter URIs using CRUD operation actions or optional config parameters
 - Automatically sends CSRF info with requests if CSRF is enabled